openbenches/openbenches.org/dev.md

 ## Volume Mapping
 When instantiating the containers, custom volume mapping is used to mount parts of the project source to the containers/

-### NGINX
+### Nginx
 - www folder is mapped to /var/www/symfony_docker
-- An NGINX configuation file is mounted onto the NGINX container, setting up root directories, access and error log locations, and passing PHP requests through to the php container, on port 9000
+- An Nginx configuation file is mounted onto the Nginx container, setting up root directories, access and error log locations, and passing PHP requests through to the php container, on port 9000

 ### PHP
 - www folder is mapped to /var/www/symfony_docker